Marvell Technology (NASDAQ:MRVL) PT Raised to $80.00

-Marvell Technology (NASDAQ:MRVL) had its price objective lifted by investment analysts at KeyCorp from $70.00 to $80.00 in a research note issued to investors on Thursday, Analyst Price Targets reports.
-The brokerage presently has an “overweight” rating on the semiconductor company’s stock.
-KeyCorp’s target price points to a potential upside of 23.80% from the company’s current price.
+Marvell Technology (NASDAQ:MRVL) had its target price boosted by Stifel Nicolaus from $74.00 to $80.00 in a report published on Thursday, Price Targets.com reports.
+They currently have a buy rating on the semiconductor company’s stock.

-Several other equities research analysts have also recently commented on MRVL.
-Morgan Stanley raised their target price on shares of Marvell Technology from $57.00 to $61.00 and gave the stock an “equal weight” rating in a research report on Monday, August 23rd.
-Stifel Nicolaus raised their target price on shares of Marvell Technology from $70.00 to $74.00 and gave the stock a “buy” rating in a research report on Friday, August 27th.
-Needham & Company LLC raised their target price on shares of Marvell Technology from $67.50 to $69.00 and gave the stock a “buy” rating in a research report on Friday, August 27th.
-Oppenheimer lifted their price target on shares of Marvell Technology from $70.00 to $75.00 and gave the company an “outperform” rating in a research report on Friday, August 27th.
-Finally, Credit Suisse Group reissued a “buy” rating and set a $70.00 price target on shares of Marvell Technology in a research report on Thursday, August 26th.
-Four equities research analysts have rated the stock with a hold rating and twenty-three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Marvell Technology presently has a consensus rating of “Buy” and an average target price of $73.79.
+A number of other brokerages also recently commented on MRVL.
+Citigroup boosted their target price on Marvell Technology from $64.00 to $70.00 and gave the company a buy rating in a research note on Friday, August 27th.
+Craig Hallum upgraded Marvell Technology from a hold rating to a buy rating and boosted their target price for the company from $63.00 to $85.00 in a research note on Thursday.
+Susquehanna Bancshares boosted their target price on Marvell Technology from $64.00 to $72.00 and gave the company a positive rating in a research note on Wednesday, August 25th.
+Jefferies Financial Group boosted their target price on Marvell Technology from $78.00 to $82.00 and gave the company a buy rating in a research note on Thursday.
+Finally, Oppenheimer boosted their target price on Marvell Technology from $70.00 to $75.00 and gave the company an outperform rating in a research note on Friday, August 27th.
+Four research analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $74.83.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, October 27th.
+Investors of record on Monday, October 11th will be paid a dividend of $0.06 per share.
+The ex-dividend date of this dividend is Thursday, October 7th.
+This represents a $0.24 annualized dividend and a yield of 0.37%.
+Marvell Technology’s payout ratio is 41.38%.

-In related news, CEO Matthew J. Murphy sold 20,000 shares of the stock in a transaction dated Thursday, July 15th.
-The stock was sold at an average price of $55.92, for a total transaction of $1,118,400.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Michael G. Strachan sold 5,000 shares of the firm’s stock in a transaction dated Friday, September 10th.
+In other Marvell Technology news, Director Michael G. Strachan sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, September 10th.
 The stock was sold at an average price of $61.86, for a total value of $309,300.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Matthew J. Murphy sold 20,000 shares of the company’s stock in a transaction that occurred on Thursday, July 15th.
+The shares were sold at an average price of $55.92, for a total value of $1,118,400.00.
 The disclosure for this sale can be found here.
-Insiders have sold 65,150 shares of company stock valued at $3,868,125 in the last 90 days.
-Company insiders own 0.33% of the company’s stock.
+In the last 90 days, insiders have sold 65,150 shares of company stock valued at $3,868,125.
+0.33% of the stock is owned by corporate insiders.

 Marvell Technology, Inc engages in the provision of data infrastructure semiconductor solutions.
 It offers compute, networking, storage and custom related solutions.
 The company was founded in 1995 and is headquartered in Wilmington, DE.